 901.3 CONSTRUCTION—

 (a) General.
-Comply with Publication 212, Publication 213, and the MUTCD.
+According to Publication 212, Publication 213, and the MUTCD.

 Install and maintain traffic control devices as indicated on the TCP, or an approved alternate plan submitted at the preconstruction conference.
 The Representative may revise the TCP in writing during construction.
 If unforeseen conditions arise or if revisions are made to the TCP by the Representative, install and maintain additional warning lights and traffic control signs on necessary mounting devices according to Publication 212, Publication 213, and the MUTCD, and at locations designated in writing by the Representative.
 Remove or cover existing traffic control devices that conflict with the TCP.
 When conflict no longer exists, erect or uncover them.